Know The Numbers...

-Black Mountain, NC offers a vast variety of activities to please every type and interest.
-Outdoorsmen and women have dozens of trails – from easy to challenging – within a short distance from the center of town.
-Lookout Point is a leisurely 1 hour hike, while Graybeard Mountain offers a moderately strenuous half day trek with stunning Blue Ridge Mountain views typically seen on postcards, all accessible from neighboring Montreat, a picturesque township on the mountain fringes.
-If a real challenge is what you’re after, the Mount Mitchell Challenge might be for you.
-Starting at Black Mountain’s 10-acre Lake Tomahawk and ending at the peak of Mount Mitchell, the tallest mountain on the eastern seaboard, this annual late-February event is not for the faint of heart.
+Black Mountain offers a variety of activities to please all types of interests.
+Outdoor enthusiasts have dozens of trails – from easy to challenging – within a short distance from the center of town.
+Lookout Point is a 1.1-mile climb to stunning views of the Blue Ridge Mountains, while Graybeard Mountain offers a half-day trek through varied terrain that includes one of the area’s most popular mountain peaks.
+Both trails accessible from Montreat, a picturesque township on the mountain fringes.
+The Mount Mitchell Challenge occurs annually in late-February.
+Starting at Black Mountain’s 10-acre Lake Tomahawk and ending at the peak of Mount Mitchell, the tallest mountain on the eastern seaboard, outdoor adventurers wait all year for this event.

 Golfers will not be disappointed by the Black Mountain Golf Club, with its 18 holes nestled along tree-lined hillsides and a meandering creek, it offers the longest par 6 in the nation off the 17th tee box.